TanishLande/MicroGPT-Decoder-Only/README.md

 > Our implementation focuses **only on the decoder stack** with self-attention, which is sufficient for autoregressive text generation tasks like our Shakespeare model.

 ---

+## ⚡ Performance & Hardware Requirements

+> **💻 Recommended Setup**: This model requires significant computational resources for training.
+For optimal performance:
+> - **Use on-demand GPU instances** (AWS EC2, Google Colab Pro, or similar cloud platforms)
+> - **Alternative**: Jupyter Notebook with GPU support, but expect longer training times due to the model size
+> - **Local CPU training**: Not recommended - will take considerably longer and may not be practical

+---